What are the Different Types of Veterinarians and What Do They Do?

 Veterinary specialists

 Veterinary specialists focus on advanced fields such as surgery, dermatology, cardiology, oncology and neurology.
-These veterinarians often pursue extensive additional training, including internships and residencies, before achieving the board certification in their specialty.
+These veterinarians often pursue extensive additional training, including internships and residencies, before achieving a board certification in their specialty.

 Food-animal veterinarians